-The District's response to the finding identified in our audit is described in the accompanying schedule of prior year audit findings and corrective action plan.
+The District's response to the finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
 The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.